chinapedia/wikipedia.abstract.en/Page/Bohemia.md

 Hussite Bohemia

-Tabor_CZ_aerial_old_town_from_north_B1.jpgs, after the city of Tábor that became their center.]]
+s, after the city of Tábor that became their center.]]
 During the ecumenical Council of Constance in 1415, Jan Hus was sentenced to be burnt at the stake as a heretic.
 The verdict was passed despite the fact that Hus was granted formal protection by Emperor Sigismund of Luxembourg prior to the journey.
 Hus was invited to attend the council to defend himself and the Czech positions in the religious court, but with the emperor's approval, he was executed on 6 July 1415.
 The execution of Hus, as well as five consecutive papal crusades against followers of Hus, forced the Bohemians to defend themselves in the Hussite Wars.

 The uprising against imperial forces was led by a former mercenary, Jan Žižka of Trocnov.
 As the leader of the Hussite armies, he used innovative tactics and weapons, such as howitzers, pistols, and fortified wagons, which were revolutionary for the time, and established Žižka as a great general who never lost a battle.